-(Heb 12:14b Follow... holiness, without which no man shall see the Lord.)
+Heb 12:14b Follow... holiness, without which no man shall see the Lord.

 - 3. A warning.
 (12:15-17) - a.
-Be careful lest you fail in utilizing the grace that God gives to endure. (:15a cf 4:16) - b.
-Be careful that chastising, which is for your benefit, doesn't turn to bitterness within you because of your refusing to submit to God. (:15b cf:9b) - c.
-Many in the church will be defiled if bitterness springs up amongst them. (:15c) - d.
+Be careful lest you fail in utilizing the grace that God gives to endure.(:15a cf 4:16) - b.
+Be careful that chastising, which is for your benefit, doesn't turn to bitterness within you because of your refusing to submit to God. (:15b cf :9b)

+c.
+Many in the church will be defiled if bitterness springs up amongst them.(:15c)

+- d.
 The dangers of despising God's chastising. (:16) - 1) The example of Esau.
-He despised his birthright as the son of inheritance. (:16) - 2) Sometimes a person goes too far and there is no turning back. (:17)

-Gen 6:3 And the LORD said, My spirit shall not always strive with man...

-- i.
-There are two possible applications of Heb 12:17. - (1) The first application is that someone who constantly turns their back on the Lord has a big problem.
-The Bible says that they are NOT saved!
-And such a person is like Esau; when they seek to obtain their inheritance, they do not receive it.
-It was theirs for the taking in Christ; but, they despised their birthright by rejecting Christ (spiritual) for the flesh ("... one morsel of meat...")
-And their errant view of chastisement as adversity springs up as a root of bitterness in them, defiles them, and they react with fleshly contention; and if they continue that way, then this could be an indicator of a lost condition.
-(James 2:16-26) - (2) The second application is that one who constantly spurns the grace of God to help them in times of chastisement is spurning the possibility of an inheritance.
-Oh, they will be in Heaven all right with a lesser blessing (as Esau had), but they will have no great inheritance, which they could have had. - ii.
-There is, however, only one interpretation of Heb 12:17, loss of greater reward. - 4.
-An exhortation to hold fast to their profession.
-(Heb 12:18-24) - a.
-They are not come to Sinai. (:18-21)
+He despised his birthright as the son of inheritance. (:16) - 2) Sometimes a person goes too far and there is no turning back. (:17) Gen 6:3 And the LORD said, My spirit shall not always strive with man... - i.
+There are two possible applications of Heb 12:17. - (1) The first application is that someone who constantly turns their back on the person is like Esau; when they seek to obtain their inheritance, they do not receive it.
+It was theirs for the taking in Christ; but, they despised by rejecting Christ (spiritual) for the flesh ("... one morsel of meat...")
+And of bitterness their birthright their errant view of chastisement as adversity springs up as a root in them, defiles them, and they react with fleshly contention; and if they continue that way, then this could be an indicator of a lost condition.